Harmonicorps/betaleaf.github.com/_posts/2016-07-31-MapleMods-Updater.md

 permalink: MapleMods
 ---

-MapleMods Updater will help you patch your game with the following mods and restore the backup when a new patch is released.
+MapleMods Updater will help you patch MapleStory with the following mods:

   - Remove the Curse Filter (able to see swearing and other censored words)
   - Remove the MapleTips (the yellow tips in the chat log)
   - Remove Eileen Tips (Eileen in the Group/1-on-1 chat)

 ---

   - [<i class="fa fa-download"></i> Download MapleMods Updater](https://github.com/BetaLeaf/MapleMods-Updater/blob/master/MapleMods%20Updater.exe?raw=true)